-In the world of ink, falcons may not be as popular as eagles, but they make for an equally beautiful tattoo design.
+In the world of ink, falcon tattoos may not be as popular as eagle tattoos, but they make for an equally beautiful tattoo design.

 If you’re looking for a fierce tattoo of a winged beast, but want something less common, consider a falcon tattoo design.

 Geometric falcon tattoos add that little extra something to an already interesting choice.

 We love this geometric falcon tattoos because it’s ornate yet minimalist, giving it maximum visual appeal.